 UCR is a part of the UC, a constitutionally-created unit of the State of California.
 As a State entity, UC is not subject to municipal plans, policies, or regulations such as the County and City General Plans or local ordinances.
 As identified in the 2005 LRDP EIR, federal agencies that have developed noise standards include the Federal Highway Administration (FHWA), the Department of Housing and Urban Development, the Federal Interagency Committee on Urban Noise, and the Federal Aviation Administration.
 None of these federal noise standards are applicable to the UCR campus.
 Title 24 of the CCR codifies Sound Transmission Control requirements, which establishes uniform minimum noise insulation performance standards for new residences, hotels, motels, dormitories, and apartment houses.
 The proposed project consists of non-residential educational and dining facilities and the State Title 24 regulations pertaining to those uses are not applicable to the proposed project.
+In addition, there are no University noise standards applicable to the proposed project.
 Therefore, there would be no impact based on exceedance of applicable standards, because there are no federal, State, or University noise regulations applicable to the proposed project.
 However, the following analysis related to construction and operational noise activities are discussed below for informational purposes.